nvim-telescope/telescope.nvim/developers.md

 colors(require("telescope.themes").get_dropdown{})
 ```

-Now lets address the issue that selecting a color opens a new buffer.
+Now let's address the issue that selecting a color opens a new buffer.
 For that
 we need to replace the default select action.
-The benefit of replace rather than
+The benefit of replacing rather than
 mapping a new function to `<CR>` is that it will respect user configuration.
 So
 if a user has remapped `select_default` to another key then this decision will
 be respected and it works as expected for the user.

-To make this work we need more includes at the top of the file.
+To make this work we need more requires at the top of the file.

 ```lua
 local actions = require "telescope.actions"